vjustov/order-of-the-pixel/README.md

 ### General

-Order of the Pixel is a small Sinatra API running on Puma using DataMapper &amp; Minitest open for people to play with it.
+Order of the Pixel is a small Sinatra API running on Puma using DataMapper &amp; Minitest and it's open for people to play with it.

 ### API Description

-We enjoy role playing games here at Pixel, we’ve developed a small API to list the heroes from the Order of Pixel.
+We enjoy role playing games here at Pixel Perfect Tree so we’ve developed a small API to list the heroes from the Order of Pixel.
 A Hero is composed of 3 basic entities, a Weapon, A Race and a Job.

-The **Weapon** is what the hero will wear to fight the evil (ie Bastard Sword or Mighty Bow).
+* The **Weapon** is what the hero will wear on his quests (ie Bastard Sword or Mighty Bow).
-The **Race** is a classification used to categorize heroes into distinct populations or groups by anatomical, cultural and geographical (ie Elf, Dwarf or Orc).
+* The **Race** is a classification used to categorize heroes into distinct populations or groups by anatomical, cultural and geographical (ie Elf, Dwarf or Orc).
-The **Job** aggregates several abilities and aptitudes depending what role the hero has chosen to follow (ie Warrior, Warlock, Priest or Archer)
+* The **Job** aggregates several abilities and aptitudes depending what role the hero has chosen to follow (ie Warrior, Warlock, Priest or Archer)